Can you Treat for Termites Yourself?

 • Boric Acid – A common ingredient in termite sprays and dusts, boric acid can kill termites by disrupting their nervous systems.

-• Orange Oil or Vinegar – Sometimes used as natural remedies, though they’re only effective on drywood termites & small infestations.
+• Orange Oil or Vinegar – Sometimes used as natural remedies, though they’re only effective on drywood termites and small infestations.

 Pros of DIY Termite Treatment